hahoyer/factorio-mod-ingteb/README.md

 ###known issue:
 - the displayed speed for a worker depends on request (for instance mining or crafting)
 - Large recipe columns are jerky during handcrafts or research completion
+- When using a research queue handler like the one from sonaxaton, ingteb-research may behave strange.

 **Note: This mod is under development.
 Please be so kind and use the "Discussion" tab to give feedback - especially if you encounter bugs.** Many thanks in advance